George Anne Bellamy: Career

 Bellamy had a successful career that although began by luck, was subsequently built on talent, hard work and determination.

 It was during the period where she was living with her mother that she met Mr. Rich of Covent Garden Theatre as well as his daughters.
 By chance, Mr. Rich heard her reciting passages from Othello one day while playing with his daughters.
 Impressed, he engaged her as a performer and she made her professional debut on 22 November 1744, aged thirteen playing Monimia in The Orphan.
 Prior to her professional debut, she had already performed in Covent Garden in one of her very first roles, a non-speaking part as the servant to Colombine in the Harlequin Barber in 1741.
 In 1745, she was engaged by Mr. Sheridan and accompanied him to Dublin, Ireland as a theatrical recruit, where she remained for two seasons.
-Whilst she was there she found patronage with a Mrs Butler who helped her to unseat Fanny Furnival from the roile of Constance in King John.
+Whilst she was there she found patronage with a Mrs Butler who helped her to unseat Fanny Furnival from the role of Constance in King John.
 Bellamy took that role and Furnival, in an ill-planned revenge, stole Bellamy's dress to later appear on stage.
 The dress actually belonged to Butler and Butler got the audience to chant Furnival off the stage.

 Bellamy returned to England in 1748 and spent the next few years performing between Covent Garden and Drury Lane.
 Between 1760 and 1764, she mainly performed in Dublin and Glasgow.
 She officially retired from the stage in 1784 and died four years later on 16 February 1788.